scottaohara/a11y_breadcrumbs/README.md

 </nav>
 ```

-As noted in the above markup example, the ```<nav>``` element has an ```aria-label="breadcrumb"``` to announce this as a 'breadcrumb navigation' to assistive technology.
+In the above markup example, the ```<nav>``` element has an ```aria-label="breadcrumb"``` to announce this as a 'breadcrumb navigation' to assistive technologies.

 The ```<ol>``` is semantically appropriate, as these links are meant to be represented in an ordered, hierarchical, manner.

-The ```aria-current="page"``` will give additional context to assistive technologies that understand this attribute, that it represents the current page, which is why it is last in the link order.
+The ```aria-current="page"``` will give additional context to assistive technologies that understand this attribute, that it represents the current page, adding additional context to it's placement in the list/link ordering.

-CSS is used to add in dividers between the list elements, and the current page is purposefully styled differently than the links prior to it, to further visually indicate it as the current page.
+CSS pseudo elements are used to add in dividers between the list elements, and the current page is purposefully styled differently than the links prior to it, to further visually indicate it as the current page.

 ### License & Such